Too Many Bears For A Top?

 He calls it buyer exhaustion.
 Be careful when the market can no longer rally on good news.

 But the current market feels less euphoric than you may expect at tops.
-Sure, there's good news around; occasionally you'll hear calls for the S&P500 to reach 3000 on Trump's tax reforms, but for every bullish call there seems to be three bearish ones.
+Sure, there's good news around; occasionally, you'll hear calls for the S&P 500 to reach 3,000 on Trump's tax reforms, but for every bullish call there seems to be three bearish ones.

 Can the market top with this amount of pessimism?